 - Performance opportunities in every semester, with the shows distinguished by high production values.

-- Productions are presented in our 1200-seat Chrysler Theatre (Windsor) in addition to a smaller intimate Studio setting.
+- Productions are presented in our 1200-seat Chrysler Theatre in Windsor in addition to a smaller intimate studio setting.

 - Click here to view our Professional Faculty active within the entertainment industry.

 A comprehensive, focused conservatory-style training program, Music Theatre Performance offers a solid base for your future career.
 Learn from industry professionals; our faculty members are working artists within the industry.
 Attention to supporting the individual and fostering professional development is ensured by one on one coaching.
 Blending the classical with the contemporary, St. Clair's Music Theatre Program concentrates on practical strategies for stretching the imagination and developing strong performance skills, without neglecting the business of "the business."